 MA903 Transfers That Do Not Affect Eligibility - [Section G - Transfer of Home Property to Specific People]

-Added clarification regarding transfers of home property to a customer's blind child.
+- Added clarification regarding transfers of home property to a customer's blind child. - Various updates for formatting and clarity.

 MA903 Transfers That Do Not Affect Eligibility - [Section H - Transfer of Resources to or for the Benefit of Specific Individuals]